hofstadter-io/mvs/README.md

 Language support:

-- [golang](https://golang.org) - shells out and uses the go tool to run commands for convienence
+- [golang](https://golang.org) - delegates to the go tool for the commands mirrored here
 - [cuelang](https://cuelang.org) - builtin in default using the custom module feature
-- [hof-lang](https://hof-lang.org) - extends Cuelang with low-code capabilities (also a builtin custom)
+- [hofmods](https://hofstadter.io) - extends Cue with advanced code generation capabilities
 - [custom](./docs/custom-modders.md) - Create your own locally or globally with `.mvsconfig` files

 Upcoming languages: Python and JavaScript